-If you enjoy craft beers, heading to Loudoun County is a must.
-Dirt Farm, nestled on the side of the Blue Ridge Mountains, not only serves exceptional beers but it offers outstanding views.
+If you're headed to Loudoun County for a pick-your-own pumpkin experience, a stop at Dirt Farm is a must.
+Nestled on the side of the Blue Ridge Mountains, Dirt Farm not only serves exceptional beers but it offers outstanding views.
 Kids will enjoy grabbing a meal here: Dirt Farm offers house-made flatbreads.
 You’ll find plenty of toys and attractions on-hand to entertain the little ones, like tubs of bubbles, monster-sized trucks and more.
-The most fun?
-Playing in the dirt, of course!
-Great Country Farm (owned by the same family that runs Dirt Farm) is at the foot of the mountain and a must-see stop.
+On Sept.
+27-29 and Oct.
+4-6, stop by for German-fare and a Märzen-style lager at this Oktoberfest.

 Peabody Heights Brewery

 The largest brewery in Baltimore City is also the most kid-friendly; Peabody, located in the Abell Neighborhood, offers tours and tastings every Wednesday, Friday and Saturday.
 In addition to the industrial-style tasting room, you’ll also find outdoor seating.
 The real draw is the dedicated kid play space, that includes two bookcases filled with children’s books, a train table, ride-on toys and more.
 On Sept.
 28, raise a Märzen for the 29th Street Community Center at this fundraising Oktoberfest.
 From 6-9 p.m. enjoy craft beer, German food and live music for a good cause.
 A portion of proceeds go to help youths and families in Baltimore.
 Tickets must be reserved in advance.